cytoscape/cytoscape.js/README.md

 # Cytoscape.js

-Graph theory (network) library for visualisation and analysis : [https://js.cytoscape.org](https://js.cytoscape.org)
+Graph theory (network) library for visualization and analysis : [https://js.cytoscape.org](https://js.cytoscape.org)

 ## Description

 Cytoscape.js is a fully featured [graph theory](https://en.wikipedia.org/wiki/Graph_theory) library.
-Do you need to model and/or visualise relational data, like biological data or social networks?
+Do you need to model and/or visualize relational data, like biological data or social networks?
 If so, Cytoscape.js is just what you need.

 Cytoscape.js contains a graph theory model and an optional renderer to display interactive graphs.
 This library was designed to make it as easy as possible for programmers and scientists to use graph theory in their apps, whether it's for server-side analysis in a Node.js app or for a rich user interface.